We ❤ sex

 First produced in 2008 and updated in 2014, this was the first resource of its kind produced in the UK for lesbian and bisexual women.
 It is also the most popular resource the LGF has ever produced.

-Click on the video below for information on safer sex for women who have sex with women:
+Watch our 'quickies for girls' for info on sex and sexual health for women who have sex with women: